 Below are potential disadvantages of using IKO asphalt shingles:

-There’s a lingering issue though: IKO’s reputation for shingles that don’t seal properly.
+Prior generations of product may have negatively impacted IKO’s reputation for shingles that don’t seal properly.
 Shingles have a sealer strip on the lower edge designed to stick to the shingle below.
 It keeps the shingles tight to the roof, resistant to uplift from wind and the dangers of wind-blown rain getting beneath them.
+The company has reformulated its FastLock® sealant in recent years, to improve this aspect of their product lines.

-Pro Tip: Sealing strips must be about 70 degree Fahrenheit to properly seal.
-Some roofers will install shingles in temperatures as low as 40F, but only if the sun is shining consistently enough to properly warm the shingles.
+Pro Tip: Sealing strips typically need to be about 70 degrees Fahrenheit to properly seal.
+Some roofers will install shingles in temperatures as low as 40F, but only if the sun is shining consistently enough to properly warm the shingles – a roof will get warmer than the ambient air as it absorbs heat from the sun.

 For instance, Atlas recommends a minimum of 45-50F with sun for its asphalt shingles.

-Because IKO might have ongoing problems with sealing, it is a risk to install them unless the air temperature is at least 50F with sunny skies.
-Avoid fall and winter installation because…
+Because IKO shingles have had problems with sealing in the past, it is recommended to install them when the air temperature is at least 50F with sunny skies.
+Avoid late fall and winter installation unless the installer has a manual sealing procedure in place to ensure proper sealing of shingles.

 Did you know?
 IKO’s wind warranty states in all caps: “No limited wind resistance warranty coverage for wind damage before self-sealing strips seal”.